Zeeshan-Khan1/javascript-concepts-and-practice/16: JS-Objects.md

 - Properties are named values.

 - Methods are functions stored as object properties.
+- Constructor functions create multiple objects of the same type.

 - Properties can hold values, functions, or even other objects.